-- Our office on campus is moving: Please note that on March 31, 2015, The Les Aspin Center on campus will be moving to Zilber Hall (Suite 256) at 1250 W. Wisconsin Avenue.
-We will be fully installed by April 2.
+- Our office on campus has moved: Please note that The Les Aspin Center on campus moved to Zilber Hall (Suite 256) at 1250 W. Wisconsin Avenue.

 - Les Aspin Center dedicates O'Brien House (The Marquette Tribune, January 21, 2014)

 - Les Aspin Center celebrates 25th anniversary (The Marquette Tribune, April 11, 2013)

 - Les Aspin Center celebrates 25 years of preparing students for public service (Marquette Matters, December 2012/January 2013)